Hemoonchild/Hemoonchild/README.md

 ## Hi I'm Hemo Fatemi

-I’m an undergraduate Computer Science student with a growing focus on cognitive science, computational neuroscience, and the computational modeling of behavior.
+A fourth year undergraduate **Computer Science** student at **University of Tehran** with a growing focus on cognitive science and computational neuroscience.

+I enjoy exploring ideas at the intersection of brain sciences and computation, and I’m motivated by interdisciplinary research that connects psychology, neuroscience, and machine learning.

+My goal is to keep learning, building, and working on projects that deepen my understanding of both neural principles and computational methods.

 <!--
 **Hemoonchild/Hemoonchild** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.